 Good Turn Trike (Lehman Trikes)

-The epitome of motorcycle charities, the 2011 Good Turn Trikes, by Victory Motorcycle and Lehman Trikes in honor of the US Military, was presented to one lucky military member on Aug.
-11, 2011 during the Buffalo Chip’s Freedom Celebration on the Chip’s Wolfman Jack stage.
+The 2011 Good Turn Trikes by Victory Motorcycle and Lehman Trikes in honor of the US Military was presented to one lucky military member on Aug.
+11, 2011 during the Buffalo Chip’s Freedom Celebration on the Chip’s Wolfman Jack Stage.

 Hearts 2 Serve